-Forest Plans have been used in Thetford Forest for more than 20 years; leading to a change from rectilinear felling shapes to more 'organic' shapes that follow natural or historic boundaries resulting in more of the forest becoming a mosaic of organic shapes composed of trees of different ages and species.
+Forest Plans have been used in Thetford Forest for more than 20 years; leading to a change from rectilinear felling shapes to more 'organic' shapes that follow natural or historic boundaries resulting in more of the forest becoming a mosaic of interlocking shapes composed of trees of different ages and species.
 There are just a few large rectilinear areas left to 'redesign' but most of the Thetford Forest is well on the way to becoming a well balanced and sustainable multi-purpose forest.

-7. Working Woodlands
+7. Economy

-Tree Species

-Thetford Forest is predominantly a pine forest; this genus was chosen as both Scots and Corsican pine are particularly well suited to the soils and climate in Breckland; growing fast and producing good quality timber.
+Tree Species Thetford Forest is predominantly a pine forest; this genus was chosen as both Scots and Corsican pine are particularly well suited to the soils and climate in Breckland; growing fast and producing good quality timber.
 The heavy reliance on pine, particularly Corsican pine, has its downside as Dothistroma Needle Blight (aka Red Band Needle Blight) has now spread across the forest; Corsican pine is particularly susceptible to this disease; Scots pine is also affected but to a lesser extent.
-The effect of Dothistroma is to reduce the number of needles held on the tree and also to reduce the efficiency with which the remaining needles photosynthesize, leading to poor growth and in the worst cases killing the tree but this relatively rare.

-Only 8% of the plan area has broadleaves as the main species, occurring in belts and small blocks.
+The effect of DNB is to reduce the number of needles held on the tree and also to reduce the efficiency with which the remaining needles photosynthesize, leading to poor growth and in the worst cases killing the tree but this relatively rare.
+Ongoing research is guiding our silvicultural decisions.
+Over a fifth of the plan area has broadleaves as the main species, occurring in belts and small blocks.
 In addition, some stands have a significant amount of naturally regenerated broadleaf.
+There is a Forestry Commission Research weather station at Thorpe, and a long term European environmental monitoring plot.